-Rape and Domestic Violence: The law prohibits rape, including spousal rape, both of which are punishable by up to 15 years' imprisonment.
+Rape and Domestic Violence: The law prohibits rape of either gender, including spousal rape, both of which are punishable by up to 15 years' imprisonment.
 It penalizes domestic physical or psychological violence with a prison sentence of up to three years.
 Authorities enforced the law effectively.

-The government's Service for the Assistance of Victims of Gender Violence assisted 236 persons.
-This represented a 68-percent increase in reported cases.
-Most of the reported cases occurred during the government lockdown from March through May in response to the COVID-19 pandemic.
-The Service provided comprehensive medical and psychological services as well as legal assistance to victims of gender violence and domestic violence.
-In addition the government placed abused women and their children in a shelter, in a hotel, or with voluntary foster families.
-The national hotline for victims continued to function as a 24-hour service.
-Victims of domestic and gender-based violence could also report abuse by saying the words "purple code" to hospital workers or law enforcement agents activate all relevant assistance protocols.
-Victims could also request help from nongovernmental organizations (NGOs) Andorran Women's Association (ADA), Accio Feminista Andorra, and Stop Violencies Andorra.
-In June the Ministry of Social Affairs, Housing, and Youth signed a memorandum of understanding with Accio Feminista Andorra to establish a victim's assistance collaboration framework.
+The Service for the Assistance of Victims of Gender Violence of the government's Area of Equality Policies in the Ministry of Social Affairs, Youth, and Equality assisted 62 new survivors from January to June.
+The service also continued to support some of the 236 persons from the previous year.
+The service provided comprehensive medical and psychological help as well as legal assistance to survivors of gender violence and domestic violence.
+Additionally, the government temporarily placed abused women and their children in a shelter, in a hotel, or with voluntary foster families.
+The national hotline for survivors continued to function as a 24-hour service.
+Survivors of domestic and gender-based violence could also report abuse by saying the words "purple code" to hospital workers or law enforcement agents to activate all relevant assistance protocols.
+Survivors could also request help from the nongovernmental organizations (NGOs) Andorran Women's Association (ADA), and Accio Feminista Andorra, with which the Ministry of Social Affairs, Youth, and Equality has a memorandum of understanding that establishes a survivor's assistance collaboration framework.

-The Department of Equality Policies, which promotes and develops programs to prevent and fight against gender and domestic violence as well as any other forms of inequality, provided training on gender violence for journalists of the main national media outlets, social workers in the national and municipal administrations, and law enforcement agents.
+The Area of Equality Policies, an entity of the Ministry of Social Affairs, Youth, and Equality, promoted and developed programs to prevent and fight against gender and domestic violence as well as any other forms of inequality.
+The area, in coordination with the University of Andorra, trained on gender violence more than 200 professionals including social workers in the national and municipal administrations, lawyers, psychologists, and law enforcement agents.
+At high schools the area also organized training workshops on gender violence, harassment, and equality.